-Specialized Literacy Professionals is pleased to announce the second annual Service Project Grant.
+Specialized Literacy Professionals Service Project Grant.

 The goals of this service project grant initiative are to: